 - USMLE Steps 1, 2, 3 transcript

-Non-US applicants can apply but must be eligible to obtain a H-1b visa and a California Medical License.
+Non-US applicants must be eligible to obtain a H-1b visa and a California Medical License.

 California Medical License.
 For more information, go to the

 - Proof of attending and receiving a medical degree from a medical school recognized by the California (Education must meet the requirements of California Business and Professions Code Sections 2089 and 2089.5)

 - Evidence of passing the USMLE Steps 1, 2, 3 (CK), 2 (CS)

 - Pass the background check (CA-DOJ and FBI)

 - Obtain a US Social Security Number

 Must have taken and passed USMLE Steps 1, 2, & 3 or FLEX I and II).
 See link for more information, http://www.workpermit.com/us/medical_h1b_foreign_doctors.htm

 Currently our July 2018 slot is flled, applications are being accepted for July 2019.

 For additional information or questions, please contact Erin Kinoshita (email@example.com).